boriskurikhin/pyuniqid/README.md

 ### A Unique Hexatridecimal ID generator.

 It will always create unique id's based on the current time, process and machine name.
-This package is a Python adaptation of a widely popular [node module of the same name](https://github.com/adamhalasz/uniqid).
+This package is an adaptation of a widely popular [node module of the same name](https://github.com/adamhalasz/uniqid).

 ```
 pip3 install pyuniqid